karel1980/scratchnet/README.md

 This application lets different scratch instances on the local network task to each other.

-NOTE: work in progress.
-The instructions below describe how it's intended to work

 ## Installation / Dependencies

     #TODO: verify this sequence on a fresh vm